JeremyYeaton/old-website/index.md

 ![Poster presentation](files/poster.jpg)

 ## About me
 I am the Biological Signal Processing and Data Analysis Engineer for the language team at the [Cognitive Psychology Lab](https://lpc.univ-amu.fr/en) at Aix-Marseille University in Marseille, France.
+In this role, I am analyzing EEG and eye-tracking data from a number of experiments that pertain to orthographic, lexical, and sentence-level processing as a part of Jonathan Grainger's [ERC Advanced Grant](https://cordis.europa.eu/project/rcn/212046/factsheet/en).

 <!--- What do I do; what am i interested in? --->